 Saturday, February 9, 2008

-THE MEETING OF OKINAWAN KARATE MASTERS IN 1936
+MASTER CHOJUN MIYAGI AT THE MEETING IN 1936

 Remarks: This is a part of the meeting records.
 It appears as an appendix in the book, "Karatedo Dai Hokan" written by Kanken Toyama.
 Pages 377-392 (Tsuru Shobo, 1960).